sustainability-zhaw/extraction-projects/README.md

 # Extraction pipeline for project database

-Service for importing projects from the ZHAW project database.
+Imports projects from the ZHAW project database.

 *Note: The project database API is only accessible from within the ZHAW network.
 A VPN connection is required to access it from outside.*